Blackmamba2000/angularAssignment2/README.md

-# Angular 2 Assignment 2 App
+# Angular 6 Assignment 2 App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+In this Assignment, I will practice using DataBinding using Angular 6.

 ## Development server